 It states that the vehicle headrest is deliberately detachable so it can be used to break a vehicle window, which we’ve already found to be dubious at best, and that the vehicle window is easily broken from the inside.
 The way that the tempered and laminated glasses are created is entirely for the opposite purpose.
 These glasses are intended to be exceptionally strong: to hold the frame of the car stable, to keep occupants inside, to withstand the concussive force of the passenger airbag.
 Nothing about the design of laminated or tempered glass is in any way easy to break.

-Now, before you comment with the video of the woman breaking her window open with the vehicle headrest, which I have seen, know that I’m not saying that it is impossible.
+Now, before you comment with the video of the woman breaking her window open with the vehicle headrest, which I have seen, let me clarify that I’m not saying that it is impossible.
 I’m simply saying that, per this meme, a vehicle headrest is not created with this intention in mind and that vehicle glass is very intentionally hard to break.
-And more importantly, there are several tools on the market that will reliably and much more easily break your window open in a crash and you should absolutely have at least one of these in your car.
+More importantly, there are several tools on the market like the Resqme or an Emergency Window Hammer that will reliably and much more easily break your window open in a crash and you should absolutely have at least one of these in your car.
 Many will double as seatbelt cutters and could literally save your life in a crash involving water or a heavily damaged door.

 In the end, I’m hoping that this meme will slowly die, or perhaps be replaced with one that includes information about belt cutter/window breaking kits so that more families don’t have to hope their headrests come off or that they can get the exact right leverage to break their window in an emergency.
-Let’s not rely on hoping that vehicle companies imagined this secondary benefit of a headrest and instead spend the $5 for peace of mind and confidence that you have the ability to escape after a crash.
+Let’s not rely on hoping that vehicle companies imagined this secondary benefit of a headrest and instead spend a few bucks for peace of mind and confidence that you have the ability to escape your vehicle if you’re trapped.